 - Do cut bulky waste into small pieces and place them in the disposal one at a time to avoid jamming.
 Potato peels and rice can be very starchy and become pasty if too much is disposed at one time.

-- Do add ice cubes into your disposal to periodically clean waste particles from the mechanism.
+- Do add ice cubes to your disposal to periodically clean waste particles from the mechanism.

-- Don’t add oils or fatty substances into the machine.
+- Don’t add oils or fatty substances to the machine.
 These can congeal and cling to the mechanism or accumulate inside your pipes to cause clogs.

 - Do run the disposal with a strong flow of cold water regularly.
 The cooler water will help stop greases and oils left on food waste from solidifying.
 And running the water will help to keep the line clear.